Musicians are composers, conductors or performers of music, and use their skills to pursue a creative role in a variety

 Entry is usually through an audition.
 Where appropriate, keep a record of when different organisations audition by closely following their website or calling them in person.
 For example, some orchestras and opera houses hold auditions on a yearly basis, while others only audition when a current member leaves.

 See BBC Introducing Music for information on how to get started.

 Many professional musicians, regardless of their genre, are self-employed, with the exception of some classical musicians, who are occasionally employed as a full or part-time member of a specific orchestra.

 There is a great variety of orchestras and ensembles in the UK and they differ in terms of size, style, location and repertoire.
 Employers include ballet, symphony, opera and chamber orchestras, some of which will be large enough to employ musicians on full-time contracts.
 For a list of member orchestras and ensembles see the Association of British Orchestras (ABO).

 As a popular musician you could form part of a band, a backing group or be a solo performer.
 You'll generally need to work in another role and play part time until you become successful.

 The most common employers of classical singers are opera companies, although as there are very few professional choirs opportunities can be limited.
 Some of the larger choral societies employ opera singers for solo and oratorio work.

 There is also occasional work offered by independent fixers for recording sessions and outdoor performances.
 Freelance musicians or permanent staff can take on this ad-hoc work.

 Organists are attached to a specific cathedral or church and their full-time post may also include the role of choirmaster and director of music.
 The majority of organists will work part time and combine their role with teaching at an associated school or conducting a local choral society.

-Other employers of musicians include holiday camps, cruise ships, theatre companies and the Corps of Army Music (military music for the British Army).
+Other employers of musicians include holiday camps, cruise ships, theatre companies and the Corps of Army Music (military music for the British Army and wider defence community).

 Look for job vacancies at: